Thomas Chatterton Manuscript Project

 [QE!
 Copy]

 And finally, Jean C. Rowles lists an edition printed in 1822.
-I have never since this edition listed anywhere and have never seen a copy for sale.
+I have never seen this edition listed anywhere or seen a copy for sale.

 Love and Madness